 Reproductions of money

-Reproductions of forint banknotes and coins issued by the MNB and in circulation or withdrawn from circulation by the MNB but convertible to legal tender may only be produced – for any purpose – in accordance with the stipulations set forth in the separate decrees of the Governor of the MNB.
+Reproductions of forint banknotes and coins issued by the MNB and in circulation or withdrawn from circulation by the MNB may only be produced – for any purpose – in accordance with the stipulations set forth in the separate decrees of the Governor of the MNB.